rapid7/metasploit-framework/documentation/modules/auxiliary/gather/http/cve_2021_27850_apache_tapestry_hmac_key.md

 ## Installation

 A vulnerable version of Apache Tapestry can be downloaded from [here](https://downloads.apache.org/tapestry/apache-tapestry-5.7.0-bin.zip).
-I highly recommend you to follow the Tapestry tutorial there : [here](https://tapestry.apache.org/tapestry-tutorial.html).
+I highly recommend you to follow the Tapestry tutorial [there](https://tapestry.apache.org/tapestry-tutorial.html).
 It will guide you through all the steps from setting up to launching a demo skeleton of your server.

 ## Verification Steps